AaronBecker/aaronbecker.github.com/projects.markdown

 Bane with my good friends [Kevin Pang](http://twitter.com/kevinpang) and [Ian Ferrel](http://twitter.com/ianferrel) as a project for our robotics class at [Harvey Mudd College](http://www.hmc.edu/).

+### [Dungeon Crawl Stone Soup][dcss]
+Dungeon Crawl Stone Soup (aka DCSS, or just Crawl), is a [roguelike][] game, in the tradition of [Nethack](http://www.nethack.org/) and [Angband](http://rephial.org/).
+But way better.
+It's a huge program whose roots go back well over a decade and which has involved dozens of programmers.
+I started playing the game in the summer of 2011, and since then I've started to contribute patches to the game and become the maintainer of the Mac port.
+I also [play online][cao]&mdash;come say hi if you see me on [webtiles](http://tiles.crawl.develz.org).

 ### [Charm++][charm]
 My actual job is working on the Charm++ adaptive runtime system and applications